 Another wonderful ice cream delight from Calabria is the Tartufo di Pizzo.
 A chocolate dream.
 When you bite into this ice cream ball, thick chocolate sauce oozes out.
 Ok enough Donna.
 Just to end this ice cream affair, I would like to tell you about my husband’s birthday cake.

 The cake in the photo was made by my husband’s mum.
 Being Sicilian, it was full of delicious ice cream.
 If you haven’t been to Italy then you are in for a real surprise.
 You will taste the best ice cream ever sitting in the sun in these pavement cafes.
+You can use my travel resources here to get around Sicily and Calabria.
 Tell us about your experience in the comments below.
 Subscribe to receive new posts.